bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 - The **project name** will be the name of the npm project, and also the unique name of the plugin.
 We can leave the default by pressing Enter.
 - The **description** is just a small text about the plugin, and is completely optional.
 - Next you will be asked about the **type** of web plugin.
-For this example, we will select the `settings` type.
+For this example, we will select the `menu` type.
-- Afterwards, you may select whether you want a JavaScript or a TypeScript project.
-An _ECMAScript2016+ project with Babel_ will include [Babel](https://babeljs.io) to guarantee the existence of features that were already standardized in ECMAScript.
+- Afterwards, you may need to choose whether to generate a JavaScript or a TypeScript project.
+  An _ECMAScript2016+ project with Babel_ will include [Babel](https://babeljs.io)
+  to guarantee the existence of features that were already standardized in ECMAScript.
   A [TypeScript](https://www.typescriptlang.org/) project will be configured to use a TypeScript compiler instead.
   TypeScript has its own supported set of JavaScript features, and useful type definitions around the Dicoogle development environment are included in the project.
-ECMAScript2016+ is closer to traditional JavaScript, but can be easily extended with Babel plugins.
-Any of the two kinds of projects should work fine, but you might prefer the JavaScript project if you don't know anything about TypeScript.
+  ECMAScript2016+ will let you write JavaScript directly, but can more easily be extended with Babel plugins.
+  Any of the two kinds of projects should work fine for Dicoogle, but you might prefer the JavaScript project if you are not comfortable with TypeScript.
   On the other hand, a TypeScript project will provide you better IDE integration with static type checking and auto-complete facilities.
-- Since version 0.6.0 of the generator, the **minimum supported version** of Dicoogle can also be specified.
-Dicoogle 2.5.0 provides a few more mechanisms for retrieving contextual information of the web application.
-Unless you are still using 2.4.0, you may select **2.5.0** here.
+- The **minimum supported version** of Dicoogle can also be specified.
+  The higher the version, the more mechanisms will be provided.
+  When developing for the latest version, pick _the most recent one_ of the options given.
 - The **caption** is a label that is shown in the web application.
-We will set this one to _"AE Title"_.
+We will set this one to _"Troubleshoot"_.
 - Finally, you are requested additional information about the project, which can be added in case of the project being put into a public repository.
 They are all optional.

 After the process is complete, you will have a brand new project in your working directory.